ryym/action_handler/README.md

   just by declaring them as action method's arguments.
 - You can define custom injectable arguments as well.

-Note that this feature is heavily inspired by [ActionArgs](https://github.com/asakusarb/action_args).
+This feature is heavily inspired by [ActionArgs](https://github.com/asakusarb/action_args).

 ## Motivation